 Dave Ramsey often reminds us that “personal finance is 80 percent behavior and 20 percent head knowledge”.
-So how do we become debt-free with Dave Ramsey’s 7 money traits?
+If you’re struggling with debt, most of your money habits and actions need to change right now.
+But how?
+How do you use Dave Ramsey’s secret money traits to live debt-free?

-You can always gain more knowledge on how to become debt free.
+At first glance, the answers seem obvious.
+You can always gain more knowledge on how to live debt free.

-Or you may already know about what you need to do to cut down your debt and become debt free.
+Or you may already know about what you need to do to cut down your debt and live debt free.

 Are your behaviors helping you to stay away from more debt?
 Or are your behaviors taking you deeper and deeper into debt?

-– What Dave Ramsey says about the 7 behaviors towards becoming debt free.
+–What Dave Ramsey says about the 7 behaviors towards living a debt free life.

 – What More Money Tips says you can DO to adopt the 7 debt-free behaviors.